manojitbalasubramanian/Blood_donor_management_system/README.md

 setup ".env" file with help of ".env.example"

 step2:
-use "npm i" to install the dependency
+use "npm i" or "yarn" to install the dependency

 step2:
 "npm run frontend" or "cd ./frontend && npm run dev"